Projective symmetry group classification of chiral $\mathbb{Z}_2$ spin liquids on the pyrochlore lattice: application to the spin-$1/2$ XXZ Heisenberg model: Calculation of the free energy

-The fact that these states are gapped suggests that a chiral spin-liquid phase is stable in the vicinity of the $SU(2)$ symmetric Heisenberg point, corresponding to the chiral $(\pi,0,\pm\frac{\pi}{3})$ state.
-Moreover, note that we have chosen a decoupling of the XXZ Hamiltonian in Eqs.~\eqref{eq:decouplingHeisenberg} which is expected to capture the relevant physics in the vicinity of the antiferromagnetic Heisenberg point and selected corresponding ansätze.
-However, other mean-field decouplings and ansätze with focus on the vicinity of the classical Ising limit $J_\perp=0$ or the easy-plane limit $J_{zz}=0$ can lead to stable non $SU(2)$ symmetric spin liquids that might be non-chiral.
+Also note that we have chosen a decoupling of the XXZ Hamiltonian in Eqs.~\eqref{eq:decouplingHeisenberg} which is expected to capture the relevant physics in the vicinity of the antiferromagnetic Heisenberg point and selected corresponding ansätze.
+However, other mean-field decouplings and ansätze with focus on the vicinity of the classical Ising limit $J_\perp=0$ or the easy-plane limit $J_{zz}=0$ can lead to stable non $SU(2)$ symmetric spin liquids.
 Indeed, in a preliminary study of the fully symmetric ansätze we have found the ansätze $( 1,1)$-$n_1$-$(1,p_1)$-$(0)_{xz}$ to have non zero $t^{p,z}$ in the vicinity of the Ising point.
 Here, the ansatz $(1,1)$-$0$-$(1,1)$-$(0)_{xz}$ has the lowest energy.
 Ansätze $( 1,1)$-$n_1$-$(1,p_1)$-$(0)_{xz}$ and $(1,1)$-$n_1$-$(1,p_1)$-$(0)_y$ have non zero expectation values $t^{p,x}$ and $t^{p,y}$ in the vicinity of the easy plane limit, respectively.
 At this point ansätze $(1,1)$-$0$-$(1,0)$-$(0)_{xz}$ and $(1,1)$-$0$-$(1,0)$-$(0)_y$ have the lowest energy.
 These break the $U(1)$ spin rotation symmetry in accordance with the nematic spin liquids found by Benton \emph{et al.} \cite{benton_quantum_2018}.
 However, contrary to the nematic states of Benton \emph{et al.} they preserve the $C_3$ lattice symmetry by construction.
 The energies of these spin liquids at mean-field level are highly dependent on the choices of the mean-field decouplings.
 Therefore, the ambiguity of choosing non $SU(2)$ symmetric mean-field decouplings described in Sec.~\ref{subsec:SBMFT} prevents an appropriate comparison of mean-field energies from different mean-field decouplings.
 A generalization of the large-$N$ $Sp(N)$ approach \cite{Read_LargeN_1991} together with arguments from the symplectic $N$ approach \cite{Flint_Symplectic_2009} to non $SU(2)$ symmetric Hamiltonians might shed some light on this issue.

 Finally, note that interactions beyond nearest neighbors could in principle stabilize the chiral saddle points of $(-1,\epsI)$-$n_1$-$(0,p_1)$-$(0)$.